 The coding of expenditures was tested for proper classification in accordance with N.J.A.C.
 6A:23A-16.2(f) as part of our test of transactions of randomly selected expenditure items.
 We also reviewed the coding of all expenditures included in our compliance and single audit testing procedures.
 In addition to randomly selecting a test sample, our sample selection specifically targeted administrative coding classifications to determine overall reliability and compliance with N.J.A.C.
 6A:23A-8.3.
 As a result of the procedures performed, a transaction error rate of 0.00% overall was noted and no additional procedures were deemed necessary to test the propriety of expenditure classification.

 Our overview of the financial and accounting records maintained by the Board Secretary disclosed no errors.

 Board Secretary's Records

-Our review of the financial and accounting records maintained by the Board Secretary were found to be in good condition.
+The Board Secretary's records were found to be in good order.